LOADING ...

 Bắt đầu làm bài nào

-Kristin: there was a named pike.
+Kristin: there was a girl pike.

 She had huge yellow teeth jutted out from her face,